-And then there's that Heather bitch, who speaks and acts like a blonde bimbo even though she's not.
-She claims to be a bitch to support her acting stupid [?], wants a song written about her if she crashes her car [??], wants to wait five minutes instead of quickly getting up to escape her tormentors [???], and doesn't understand this joke:
+And then there's Heather, who speaks and acts like a blonde bimbo even though she's not.
+She claims to be a "bitch" to support her acting stupid [?], wants a song written about her if she crashes her car [??], wants to wait five minutes instead of quickly getting up to escape her tormentors [???], and doesn't understand this joke:

 "What did the blonde say when her boyfriend blew into her ear?
 Thanks for the refill."

-If the Sawyer family wasn't already hurting that Heather bitch, I would have easily done the job myself.
+If the Sawyer family wasn't already hurting Heather, I would have easily done the job myself.
 I don't think the family from TROLL 2 was as stupid as this girl.
 And let me not forget her boyfriend, who locked himself INSIDE the killers' home, asking the KILLERS for the location of a phone so he could call the cops on them!
-What a fuckin' genius!
+What a genius!
 And then while he's trying to keep himself alive, he decides to take a bathroom break to pee.
 Because after all, your bowel movements take precedence over the status of your life.
-And he spouted some stupid shit too, which I don't care to mention.
+And he spouted some stupid dialogue too, which I don't care to mention.

 The acting...oh, the acting.
 Well some of it isn't so bad actually.
 It just looks worse due to the horrible script.
 I feel sorry for Renee Zellwegger, who played the lead female Jenny.
 She does what she can with the role and still ends up looking stupid.
 And it isn't her fault because she is a good actress [we've seen that in the roles she's famous for today].
 So I don't blame her for this.
 I blame her agent for getting her involved in this mess.
 Thank God she came out of this one unscathed.
-Robert Jacks as Leatherface was an ambomination.
-All he does is scream like a bitch.
-Hell, he was more feminine than the actual women in this film.
+Robert Jacks as Leatherface was not good.
+All he does is scream.
 Tonie Perensky was cool and one of two people who entertained the hell out of me in this film for the right reasons.
 Her Darla character was barely developed [why was she married to Vilmer anyway?] but she was sassy and had a sense of twisted humor that must be seen to be appreciated.
-She also had great knockers.
-Keep flashing them, honey!
 Joe Stevens as W.E. annoyed me with his quotes.
 Could have done without the guy.
 Lisa Marie Newmeyer as Heather...I already said all I had to say about her.
 I wasn't sure if she was acting stupid or she really was stupid.
-She gets my coveted Stupid Bitch In A Horror Film Award by unanimous decision.
-At least that's something to be proud of, I guess.
 And John Harrison as Sean, as well as Tyler Cone as ignorant Barry, should never act on film or television ever again.
 The only time I want to hear these guys is when they're asking whether I want fries with my burger.